Before installing a solar panel system, you may want to ask your insurance provider: are solar panels covered by home insurance?

 Installing Solar Panels

 Once you know how solar panels work, installing them requires a licensed electrician to position the panels and your energy service provider to upgrade or reconfigure your meter.
+You can even go one step further and have a battery system installed, however this associated equipment can add to the initial cost of your system.

-As of 1 April 2022, to install solar panels you must: [1]
+As of 29 February 2024, to install solar panels you must: [1]

-Be accredited by the Clean Energy Council
+• Be accredited by the Clean Energy Council

-Hold an unrestricted electrical licence issued by the state or territory authority where the unit was installed and;
+• Hold an unrestricted electrical licence issued by the state or territory authority where the unit was installed and;

-Ensure the components installed are part of the system listed on the Clean Energy Council’s list of approved products including their modules and inverters.
+• Ensure the components installed are part of the system listed on the Clean Energy Council's list of approved products including their modules and inverters

 Performance Warranties